-Limited-duration prevalence is the number of people alive on a certain day who were diagnosed with the disease during a specified number of years (such as the last 5 or 14 years).
+Limited-duration prevalence is the number of people alive on a certain day who were diagnosed with the disease during a specified number of years (such as the last 5 or 16 years).

 In this report, the limited-duration prevalence was calculated using SEERStat software.
-It estimates, among the people diagnosed with cancer in the last 5 or 14 years, the proportion who were still alive on January 1, 2015.
+It estimates, among the people diagnosed with cancer in the last 5 or 16 years, the proportion who were still alive on January 1, 2017.
 The date of start of follow-up (month, day, and year) was set to the date of diagnosis.
 The date of last follow-up (month, day, and year) was set either to the date of last contact (if the case was actively followed) or to the date of death if the case was matched to the state death files or to the National Death Index.
 Cases not linking to the state death files or to the National Death Index were presumed to be alive on the prevalence date.

-For patients diagnosed with multiple tumors, prevalence calculations include the first tumor of each cancer type in the previous x years (where x = 5 or 14 in this report).
-For example, a woman was diagnosed first with thyroid cancer 9 years ago and then breast cancer 3 years ago.
-The thyroid cancer would contribute to the 14-year limited-duration prevalence estimates for all cancer sites and for thyroid cancer.
-The breast cancer would contribute to the 5-year limited-duration prevalence estimate for all cancer sites and for breast cancer, but not to the 14-year limited-duration prevalence estimate for breast cancer because the woman is already counted in this estimate for thyroid cancer.
+For patients diagnosed with multiple tumors, prevalence calculations include the first tumor of each cancer type in the previous x years (where x = 5 or 16 in this report).
+For example, assume a woman was diagnosed first with thyroid cancer 9 years ago and then breast cancer 3 years ago.
+The thyroid cancer would contribute to the 16-year limited-duration prevalence estimates for all cancer sites and for thyroid cancer.
+The breast cancer would contribute to the 5-year limited-duration prevalence estimate for all cancer sites and for breast cancer, but not to the 16-year limited-duration prevalence estimate for breast cancer because it was not the first tumor in the previous 16 years the woman is already counted in this estimate for thyroid cancer.
 NPCR prevalence proportions were calculated for each combination of age, sex, and race group.
 For this report, race was categorized as white, black, and other races.
-The other races group contains Indian Health Service-linked American Indian, Alaska Native, and Asian/Pacific Islander cases.
+The other races group contains Indian Health Service-linked American Indian and Alaska Native cases and Asian/Pacific Islander cases.
 Cases with unknown race were combined with white race.
-Then, cancer prevalence counts at January 1, 2015, for the U.S. population were estimated by multiplying the age-, sex-, and race-specific NPCR prevalence proportions by the corresponding U.S. population estimates based on the average of the 2014 and 2015 population estimates from the U.S. Census Bureau.
-U.S. cancer prevalence counts for all races combined were estimated by summing the counts for whites/unknown, blacks, and other races.
+Then, cancer prevalence counts at January 1, 2017, for the U.S. population were estimated by multiplying the age-, sex-, and race-specific NPCR prevalence proportions by the corresponding U.S. population estimates based on the average of the 2016 and 2017 population estimates from the U.S. Census Bureau.3 U.S. cancer prevalence counts for all races combined were estimated by summing the counts for whites/unknown, blacks, and other races.

-- 1. Surveillance Research Program, National Cancer Institute SEERStat software version 8.3.45. - 2.
+- 1. Surveillance Research Program, National Cancer Institute SEERStat software version 8.3.6. - 2.
 Gail MH, Kessler L, Midthune D, Scoppa S. Two approaches for estimating disease prevalence from population-based registries of incidence and total mortality.
 Biometrics 1999;55(4):1137-1144. - 3.
-SEERStat Database: NPCR Prevalence Database, 2016 November (34 states, counties in Kansas and Minnesota excluded, cutoff January 1, 2014)
+National Program of Cancer Registries SEERStat Database: NPCR Prevalence Analytic file 2001-2016 (45 NPCR central cancer registries).
+United States Department of Health and Human Services, Centers for Disease Control and Prevention.
+Released June 2020, based on the 2019 submission.